pjueon/cuda_intellisense/README.md

 A simple python script to fix cuda C++ intellisense for visual studio.

 ## Background
-If you write cuda C++ code with Visual Studio, you might face some annoying red line like this:
+If you write cuda C++ code with Visual Studio, you might face some annoying red lines like this:

 ![before](img/before.jpg)